-Imala is a rural community located at a Town that bears the same name, which belongs to Culiacan.
+Imala is a rural community located at a Town that bears the same name, which belongs to Culiacan, near the Tamazula River.
 This place is famous due to hot springs there.
 Its name derives of the Aztec word “Imalacatlán”, which means “water that rolls”.

-The main attraction of the town is the natural hot springs composed of various pools, each one with different heat intensity.
+One of the main attractions of the town is the natural hot springs composed of various pools, each one with different heat intensity.
 The first one that catches the water from the spring is 50° C of temperature.

-The second attraction, which can be viewed at some kilometers before arriving to Imala, is its church, built of red brick and ocher, with red domes displayed at the top of its tower.
+Its church is the second attraction, which can be viewed at some kilometers before arriving to Imala, built of red brick and ocher, with red domes displayed at the top of its tower.
 Next to the church there is a small square full of mixed vegetation and cobblestoned sidewalks.
 Around it there are some old buildings, a heritage from the presence of Spanish people when travelled on these lands.

 Around the town many local products can be found, such as chorizo, bread, panela, cheese and pottery.

 It was a Sunday when my wife and I went to Imala to have a breakfast, it was a sunny day with a very pleasant weather, the food was delicious and people were lovely to tourists.

 At noon, I made the virtual tour about the beautiful red and ocher church with its domes on the towers and a larger one upon the altar.

 It caught my attention the gothic and ogival openings on the bell tower and the balustrade pattern at the top of the nave.